kezhuw/readhub_flutter/README.md

 ## Known Issues

-* API endpoints '/news' and '/technews' use timestamp as the sole cursor to paging data, if multiple entries with same timestamp exist, you may see duplicated news in list view occasionally.
+* API endpoints '/news' and '/technews' use timestamp as the sole cursor to paging data, if multiple entries with same timestamp exist, you may see duplicated news at page boundary in list view occasionally.
 I do encounter multiple news having same timestamp.
 * The 'pull to refresh' functionality for endpoints '/news' and '/technews' merge newer news and old news, but if there is no conjunction between, old news are discarded.
 Thus, you may notice that 'more news' fetchs data you already viewed.